robfatland/pythonbytes/pascal/README2.md

     row = new_row[:]
 ```

-The `:` inside the square bracket means `go through the entire list to make a copy of it`.
+The `:` inside the square bracket means `go through the entire list and make a copy of it`.

 ## Extra challenge